 Working directly beneath the owner in sales and marketing, Bankert targeted companies that were potential clients, researched them, and pitched his proposals.
 Because the company was small, the principals pushed him to experience every part of the process.
 It was intense not only for the hands-on, real-world business education but for the cultural experience that was part and parcel of everything he did.
 Daily, Bankert says, he pushed himself out of his comfort zone to communicate effectively in his second language in a business environment.
 Though he initially felt over his head, he quickly acclimated.

 That kind of personal and intellectual risk-taking Bankert attributes largely to his experience at Washington College.
 Small classes and direct attention from professors demand engagement that requires some element of emotional risk.
 “You have this school that says, you need to speak in class, you need to challenge your professors’ ideas and other students’ ideas.
 After awhile you start getting calloused to that and next thing you know, it’s nothing to raise your hand and say, ‘I don’t know if that’s the right idea for this company,’ in a business class.”

-Bankert is a Presidential Fellow and a Douglass Cater Society Junior Fellow.
-A member of the men’s rowing team, he’s also a peer mentor and a member of Phi Delta Theta.
-When he’s not busy with all of his extracurricular work, he’s working on his senior thesis, which, not surprisingly, combines his love of both Spanish and Latino culture with business.
+While At WC Bankert was a Presidential Fellow and a Douglass Cater Society Junior Fellow.
+A member of the men’s rowing team, he was also a peer mentor and a member of Phi Delta Theta.
+His senior thesis combined his love of both Spanish and Latino culture with business.
 “Social media is very popular among Hispanics.
 My thesis is that marketing through social media is the best way to reach the Latino population.
 If you give your brand a bicultural personality, like Latinos, they’re more likely to interact with it.”